Best Time to Nap — Personalised Calculator

 Why does the time of day affect how well a nap works?

-Two mechanisms: first, the circadian rhythm creates a specific mid-afternoon window (7–8 hours after waking) when the brain is biologically primed for sleep — sleep onset is faster and nap efficiency (actual sleep per minute in bed) is higher.
+Two mechanisms: first, the circadian rhythm creates a specific mid-afternoon window (7–8 hours after waking) when the brain is biologically primed for sleep — sleep onset is faster and nap efficiency is higher.
 Second, homeostatic sleep pressure (adenosine) has accumulated sufficiently by mid-afternoon to facilitate quick sleep onset, but is still low enough that an afternoon nap won’t prevent night sleep.
 Outside the optimal window — too early (morning) or too late (evening) — either sleep pressure is too low (poor nap efficiency, prolonged latency) or too high relative to bedtime (night sleep disruption risk).
 Nap timing is not just a preference — it determines both effectiveness and safety.

 Know your window — now choose your duration

 Scientific sources: Dijk DJ & Czeisler CA (1995).
 “Contribution of the circadian pacemaker and the sleep homeostat to sleep propensity, sleep structure, electroencephalographic slow waves, and sleep spindle activity.”
-Journal of Neuroscience 15(5):3526–3538. • Lack LC et al. (2009).
+Journal of Neuroscience 15(5):3526–3538. • Roenneberg T et al. (2007).
+“Epidemiology of the human circadian clock.”
+Sleep Medicine Reviews 11(6):429–438. • Lack LC et al. (2009).
 “The relationship between insomnia and body temperatures.”
-Sleep Medicine Reviews 12(4). • Roenneberg T et al. (2007).
-“Epidemiology of the human circadian clock.”
-Sleep Medicine Reviews 11(6):429–438. • Borbely AA (1982).
+Sleep Medicine Reviews 12(4). • Borbely AA (1982).
 “A two process model of sleep regulation.”
 Human Neurobiology 1(3):195–204. • Milner CE & Cote KA (2009).
 “Benefits of napping in healthy adults.”
 Journal of Sleep Research 18(2):272–281.

 Similar Posts